CCHMC-Translation/CCHMC-Translation.github.io/index.md

             1. If this is the first mention of Cincinnati Children's, also make it bilingual per 2.a above.

-        4. Do not use optical kerning in Adobe InDesign, Adobe Illustrator or any other desktop publishing software.

-        5. Replace Microsoft Office form field checkboxes with the Unicode ballot box character: ☐ (U+2610) or ☑ (U+2611).

-        6. When patient calendars contain the patient name and/or MRN in the source, include them in English in the target document.

 3. Location letters (e.g. *D* in *Location D*) and addresses in the United States remain in English.